SoftwareAG/c8y-docs/content/streaming-analytics/analytics-builder-bundle/model-simulation.md

 ### Simulation parameters {#simulation-parameters}

-To deploy a model in simulation mode, you have to provide values for two parameters in the model manager: start time and end time.
+To deploy a model in simulation mode, you must provide values for two parameters in the model manager: start time and end time.
 These values determine the time range for which historical data is to be sent into the simulated model.

 -   The start time from which historical data is to be sent into the model.
 -   The end time until which historical data is to be sent into the model.